Interview with William Bryan

 Description

-William Bryan reminisces being hit by a German fighter and anti-aircraft fire while mine laying the Kiel Bay.
-The rest of the tour was a reasonably quiet time, consisting mainly of operations in the run-up of the Normandy campaign.
-Describes bombing in France on marshalling yards, trains and other targets.
+William Bryan describes being hit by a German fighter and anti-aircraft fire while mine laying the Kiel Bay.
+The rest of the tour was reasonably quiet, consisting mainly of operations in the run-up of the Normandy campaign.
+He describes bombing marshalling yards, trains and other targets, in France.
 William's tour ended a week before D-Day.
-He then was posted to an operational training unit at RAF North Luffenham, where her taught airmanship, parachute jumping and dinghy drill.
-Reminisces a meeting with meeting Pilot Officer Bill Wood being shot down in the Bay of Biscay while attacking a U-boat.
+He was posted to an operational training unit at RAF North Luffenham, where her taught airmanship, parachute jumping and dinghy drill.
+He recalls a meeting with Pilot Officer Bill Wood, being shot down in the Bay of Biscay while attacking a U-boat.
 He was then picked up by a Spanish trawler and dropped off in Gibraltar.
-William discusses ‘standard rank’ adjustments when some were promoted and obtained commissions, while others ended up with a lower rank.
+William discusses ‘standard rank’ adjustments, when some were promoted and obtained commissions, while others ended up with a lower rank.

 Creator